dbuenzli/webs/README.md

   to the HTTP gateway or client.
 CGI and HTTP/1.1 gateway connectors are provided, but you can bring your own.

-Webs tries as much as possible to be a library and not a framework.
+Webs is not a framework, it is a collection of libraries.

 Webs is distributed under the ISC license.
 It has no dependencies.
 The connector libraries depend on OCaml's `Unix` and `Thread` modules.